mrobberto/SAMOS_GUI_Python/SAMOS_DMD_dev/DMD_pixel_mapping_dana/README.md

 # Pixel/DMD Coordinate Transformations

-In order to accurately predict the pixels corresponding to a set of micromirrors (and vice versa), we need to solve for the affine transformation matrix which will allow us to switch between the CCD and DMD coordinate systems.
+In order to accurately predict the pixels corresponding to a set of micromirrors (and vice versa), we need to solve for the transformation matrix which will allow us to switch between the CCD and DMD coordinate systems.
+This GUI takes images of a DMD pattern obtained with the SAMOS Imager and uses [Astropy WCS tools](https://docs.astropy.org/en/stable/wcs/index.html) to find a solution that is compatible with the [FITS WCS standard](https://fits.gsfc.nasa.gov/fits_wcs.html).
+This is in active development.
-The path to the GUI for this procedure is `SAMOS_DMD_dev/DMD_pixel_mapping_data/DMD_CCD_mapping.py`.
+The path of the working directory `SAMOS_DMD_dev/DMD_pixel_mapping_data/`.

 ### Step 0